magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 end to it.
 The real questions for those who want to know the truth, are questions about how to practise.

-There was an who met the Buddha.
+There was an *ājīvaka* who met the Buddha.
 He asked, ‘Who is your teacher?’
 The Buddha replied, ‘I was enlightened through my own efforts.
 I have no teacher.’
 But his reply was incomprehensible to that wanderer.
 It was too direct.
 Their minds were in different places.
 Even if the wanderer asked all day and all night, there was nothing about it he could understand.
 The enlightened mind is unmoving and thus can not be recognized.
 We can develop wisdom and remove our doubts only through practice, nothing else.